astrobel/chancealignments/README.txt

 --------> Prompt: Oversampling factor: (integer)
 -----------> For this, higher detail is optimal.
 I use an oversampling factor of 20.
 --------> Prompt: Nyquist range factor: (float)
---------> Prompt: Highest frequency to plot in microHertz: (float)
---------> This code produces two plots, the first of which is an optionally zoomed-in amplitude spectrum to show more detail.
-It will plot up to whichever frequency you enter here, which can be chosen based on the spectrum obtained in part 2.
 -----> If n:
 --------> Prompt: Enter folding frequency: (microHertz)
------------> Can be obtained manually from 2_spectrum.py --> Prompt: Smooth or bin the phase curve? (s/b)
+-----------> Can be obtained manually from 2_spectrum.py --> Prompt: Show plots now? (y/n)
------> Smoothing: As in part 1, choose between boxcar and Gaussian smoothing
------> Binning: Prompt: Number of bins (integer)
---> Prompt: Show plots now? (y/n)
------> The second plot shows the phase curve, with red points indicating the inputted number of bins, and blue points indicating one tenth that number of bins.
+-----> The plot produced shows the phase curve, binned with 1000 and 100 bins.

 PART 4: Analysing individual pixels
 --> Run 4_pixels.py